ydasc815/news-app/README.md

 ![alt text](https://github.com/ydasc815/news-app/blob/master/app/src/main/res/drawable/app_screens.png?raw=true)

-All the categories of news are binded by a Navigation view (of Drawer Layout) which swipes right from left.
+All the categories of news are binded by a Navigation view (or Drawer Layout) which swipes right from left.
 In the main fragment (top headlines), a Pie Chart has also been implemented to display live COVID-19 Statistics for India along with some numbers denoting these stats.
 Finally, a drop down menu on the AppBar displays an About App screen.

 #### Concepts & Libraries implemented
 - Android Navigation Components, for navigating between between screens.